BradleyCulley/bradleyculley.github.io/_posts/2024-broken-11-31-the-mirror.md

 </p>

 <p>
-    After a moment, he heard the voice in his mind, as though it were speaking from the center of his chest: "He hates you."
+    After a moment, he heard a voice in his mind, as though it was speaking from the center of his chest: "He hates you."
 </p>

 <p>